 Newlab Companies Turn Attention to COVID-19

 With the coronavirus pandemic at hand, the collaboration and ingenuity of our incredible member companies is an inspiration and much-needed source of positivity.
-Many are pivoting to focus on solutions to the Coronavirus in real-time, inventing DIY solutions and taking on critical challenges presented to them by city and state officials.
+Many are pivoting to focus on solutions to the Coronavirus in real-time, inventing solutions, and taking on critical challenges presented to them by city and state officials.
 Newlab is also working closely with the Brooklyn Navy Yard to mobilize engineering talent, tools, and other resources to turn our building, a former shipbuilding facility, into a factory of solutions for this crisis.

 We will update this page as Newlab member companies continue to expand their efforts.
 If you are interested in collaborating, please email, [email protected].